brendanAlbert/celtic_cards/README.md

         -left to the [swamp starting area] -> coastal fishing village start area -right to the [deep wood starting area] -> mountain village

-# Game Mechanics
-  - A daily quest type scenario.
-Every day the town you are in is invaded by a wave of enemies.
-You can cause the waves to cease by finding the monster or enemy somewhere out in the wilderness who is sending out these waves of enemies.
-Every day that you don't go out and kill this special enemy , or accomplish whatever quest is spawning these waves of enemies, the waves will get increasingly more difficult.
-So it beehooves you to accomplish it relatively quickly.